splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux-manual.rst

          sudo rpm -Uvh <path to splunk-otel-auto-instrumentation rpm>

-Auto Instrumentation agents
+Zero-code instrumentation agents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``splunk-otel-auto-instrumentation`` deb/rpm package installs and supports configuration for the following Auto Instrumentation agents:
+The ``splunk-otel-auto-instrumentation`` deb/rpm package installs and supports configuration for the following zero-code instrumentation agents:

 * Java
 * Node.js
+* .Net

 To learn more, see :ref:`linux-backend-auto-discovery`.